root-project/web/download/index.md

 please try them out and report back to us!

 ## Using binaries
-After unpacking / installing the binary, and before using ROOT you should use a special script distributed with ROOT:
+After unpacking / installing the binary, and before using ROOT you should use a special script distributed with ROOT:<br>
-`source <pathname>/root/bin/thisroot.sh` (there are versions for [t]csh and fish, too.) where `<pathname>` is the location where you unpacked the ROOT distribution.
+`source <pathname>/root/bin/thisroot.sh` (there are versions for [t]csh and fish, too.)<br>
+where `<pathname>` is the location where you unpacked the ROOT distribution.
 Typically add these lines to your `.profile` or `.login` files.